|

 Save Plastic and Make This Cute Piglet Piggy Bank

 People in America use 2.5 million plastic bottles every hour, and some (if not most) of those don’t make it to the blue bin.
-Plastic is a huge source of pollution and even if in some small way we contribute to upcycling and recycling it makes a huge difference for us all!
+Plastic is a huge source of pollution, and even if we contribute to upcycling and recycling in some small way, it makes a huge difference for us all!

 Piggy Bank